 Some common chemotherapy drugs used in bowel cancer are:

 Please see our Understanding Chemotherapy booklet, which you can download from our "Important cancer information booklets" list on the right hand side of this page, for more about chemotherapy.
 For more about drugs see our section on drug therapies.

 Radiotherapy uses high-energy X-rays to kill cancer cells in your bowel.
 Radiotherapy is mainly used in cancer of the rectum.
 It can be given before surgery (neo-adjuvant therapy) and also after surgery (adjuvant therapy).
-Please see our Understanding Radiotherapy booklet, which you can download from our "Important cancer information booklets" list on the right hand side of this page, for more about radiotherapy.
+Please see our Understanding Radiotherapy booklet.

 How is advanced bowel cancer treated ?

-Advanced cancer is when the cancer has spread to other parts of the body.
-This can include the liver or the lungs.
-It may be possible to keep the cancer under control by surgery or chemotherapy.
+Advanced bowel cancer is when the cancer has spread to other parts of the body.
+Advanced bowel cancer is also called metastatic colorectal cancer (MCRC.)
+It may be possible to keep the cancer under control by surgery, chemotherapy or biological therapy.
 It is unlikely the cancer will be cured.
-Chemotherapy or radiotherapy can help to shrink the cancer to improve your symptoms.
+Treatment can help to shrink the cancer to improve your symptoms.
 This is called palliative treatment.

 Call our National Cancer Helpline

 Freephone 1800 200 700 to talk to a specialist cancer nurse